identity2/YARC/devlog.md

 * Fixed a bug in frontend.
 Editing articles no longer pass `prop`s as `v-model`s.
 * Completed the design of the RESTful API of backend.
 Documented in `backend/readme.md`.
 * Added `UNIQUE` constraints to `aid` and `cid` in database.

+## 2020.05.31
+* Wrote some backend router and handler code.
+* Did research on how to implement authentication.